vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   all of which can be heavy on the stomach.
 But it was my typical meal -- nothing unusual.

-* In the previous days, I had experienced some stomach discomfort due to excess lemon consumption and the consumption of lentils.
+* In the previous days, I had experienced intermittent (not persistent) abdominal discomfort due to excess lemon consumption and the consumption of lentils.

 The heaviness didn't get to a distracting level of pain, and I had my second meal without incident a litle after 6 PM.